vertocode/kobe-shot-model/README.md

 The project follows the **TDSP (Team Data Science Process)** framework, ensuring a structured approach to data collection, preparation, model training, evaluation, and deployment.
 The goal is to deliver a robust model that can predict shot outcomes and be easily deployed for future use.

 This README will guide you through the steps and processes involved in the project, from data ingestion to model deployment and monitoring.

+## Data Categorization

+The dataset used in this project was sourced from public NBA shot logs and includes detailed information about each of Kobe Bryant's shot attempts.
+After collecting the raw data, a preprocessing step was applied to categorize and structure the data in a meaningful way for modeling.

+The key categories (features) selected for analysis include:

+- `lat` and `lon`: the geographical location on the court where the shot was taken.
+- `minutes_remaining`: how many minutes were left in the current quarter.
+- `period`: the quarter or overtime period in which the shot occurred.
+- `playoffs`: whether the game was a playoff match (1) or a regular season game (0).
+- `shot_distance`: the distance of the shot from the basket.
+- `shot_made_flag`: the target variable indicating whether the shot was successful (1) or missed (0).

+These features were chosen for their predictive value and relevance to game context and player performance.
+The data was cleaned, filtered, and categorized consistently across both development and production pipelines to ensure model compatibility and accuracy.

 ## Project Flow